acute-interpreter-panic/transfem-startpage/README.md

 ## TODO

-- implement fetching website logos, to run at the start of the program and serve it from the temp directory
+- implementing proper command line args
+    - clear cache
+- use `os.UserConfigDir()` instead of the current library
 - implement fetching in intervals
+    - host this website on a demo page
 - implement ctl
-- writing documentation
 - implement autocomplete with a nice go backend and fast communication.
 Since it all runs locally nobody should have privacy concerns NEEDS TO BE ABLE TO TOGGLED OFF FOR DEMO PAGE

+WRITE DOCUMENTATION